Updated July 10, 2023

 - This activity assists businesses in obtaining the necessary capital from investors.

-- Essentially, it divides the company into several shares (e.g., 20 million shares) and sells a portion of those shares to the general public at a price (e.g., $10 per share).
+- It divides the company into several shares (e.g., 20 million) and sells a portion of those shares to the general public at a price (e.g., $10 per share).

 - The stock exchange facilitates this capital-raising process.
 It compensates by charging the company and its financial partners for the services.